Hiking the Raven Trail in Crater Lake National Park

 Distance (Roundtrip): 2.0 miles / 3.2 km

-That being said, there are a number of things to be aware of before visiting Crater Lake during this colder time of the year, most notably the weather, which can be trickier to plan than you might think!
+All this to say, there are a number of things to be aware of before visiting Crater Lake during the winter months, which can be trickier to plan than it may initially seem.

 What to Expect in Crater Lake During the Winter?

-If you’re like me and decide to visit Oregon’s only National Park during the winter, here are some things you can expect!
+If you decide to visit Oregon’s only National Park during the winter, here are some things you can expect.

-Regardless, to keep the park open year-round, the National Park Service does a great job at plowing the south and west entrance of Highway 62, the Crater Lake Highway, leading to the Steel Visitor Center.
-However, even though the road may be plowed, driving to Crater Lake may require tire chains at any time during the winter season.
+4. To keep the park open year-round, the National Park Service does a great job at plowing the south entrance off Highway 62, known as the Crater Lake Highway, leading to the Steel Visitor Center.

-Therefore, it’s strongly advised that you check the official National Park website for updated winter information.
+To read about the current conditions, I strongly recommend checking the official National Park website for updated winter information.

 Raven Trail Winter Crater Lake National Park Oregon